Into Our World of Anxiety and Fear Come the Raindrops of Human Transformation

 The Shortness and Sweetness Of It All.

 What is plotting?
-Whether in your head or on the page, a plot is simply a series of dramatic events that take readers from Point A (your first page) to Point Z (your last page.)
-No matter your genre—love story, sci-fi, thriller, fantasy, mystery, romance, horror, dark comedy, light comedy, coming-of-age, zombies in Manhattan… all of it!—a writer’s basically asking, and then answering, a sequential series of What If…? questions.
+A plot is either a single, escalating dramatic event/situation or a series of dramatic events/situations that take readers from Point A (your first page) to Point Z (your last page.)
+No matter your genre—sci-fi, thriller, fantasy, mystery, romance, horror, dark comedy, light comedy, coming-of-age, zombies in Manhattan… all of it!—a writer’s basically asking, and then answering, a sequential, integrated series of What If…? questions.

-Yes, we covered What If…? scenarios in the previous blog, but it’s pretty important stuff, so here’s a bit more info, because those What If…? scenarios are synonymous with creating a dynamic plot structure.
+And, yup, we covered What If…? scenarios in the previous blog, but it’s pretty important stuff, so here’s a bit more info, because those What If…? scenarios are synonymous with creating a dynamic plot structure.
+For example:

 Q. So then what?
-A. Ah…and that’s plotting.
+A. Ah… s’up to you.
 You’re providing the appropriate questions, and then providing appropriate (and sometimes intentionally misleading) answers—sequentially and compellingly.
 Over and over for a few hundred pages, until a reasonable conclusion presents itself.

 And that’s all the help you’ll get here.
 That should be the only help you’ll require.
 Because creative souls thrive on the unknown.
 But piercing that cosmic uncertainty in any journey imaginable—that’s your choice.
 Your vision.
 But the genre, the style, the passion, the energy, the suspense and revelation—that’s all you.